stackbuilders/openssh-github-keys/README.md

 everyone's public key.
 Why are you still manually editing the `authorized_keys` file on your servers?

+# Stability

+Experimental.
+This program has not yet been subjected to production testing.
+Feedback and pull requests are welcome.

 ## Operating Details

 Newer versions of OpenSSH have an option that allows you to pull a